Daith Piercing For Anxiety And Migraine Relief: Stimulating The Vagus Nerve

 Research suggests that more than 31% of US adults will experience an anxiety disorder at some point in their lives.
 While common, this type of mental health condition can be serious, potentially having significant negative effects on a person’s daily functioning, work, relationships, and overall well-being.
 That said, there are a variety of treatments available that may help reduce symptoms of anxiety and/or improve a person’s ability to cope with them.

 While talk therapy, medication, and lifestyle changes are some of the most commonly cited and research-supported methods, alternative therapy types have received increased interest as well.
 One of these other potential treatments is the daith piercing for anxiety.
-Here, we’ll explore what it is, scientific research on its effectiveness, and advice for seeking professional support for anxiety symptoms.
+There’s anecdotal evidence that a daith piercing, sometimes called an anxiety piercing, can relieve stress and reduce anxiety.
+Here, we’ll explore what it is, the limited scientific research available on its effectiveness, acupuncture knowledge that may explain the effect of daith piercings, and advice for seeking professional support for anxiety symptoms.

 There are many different places where the ear can be pierced, and the daith is one of the less common ear piercings possible.
 A daith piercing for anxiety is done at the innermost cartilage fold of the ear.
 Since this innermost fold is somewhat difficult to reach, getting to this part of the ear necessitates a professional piercer’s use of a curved needle and incredible precision.